GetCraft/Security-Policy/server-security/server-security-policy.md

 ## 3. Scope

-All employees, contractors, consultants, temporary and other workers at Cisco and its subsidiaries must adhere to this policy.
-This policy applies to server equipment that is owned, operated, or leased by Cisco or registered under a Cisco-owned internal network domain.
+All employees, contractors, consultants, temporary and other workers at GetCraft and its subsidiaries must adhere to this policy.
+This policy applies to server equipment that is owned, operated, or leased by GetCraft or registered under a GetCraft-owned internal network domain.

-This policy specifies requirements for equipment on the internal Cisco network.
-For secure configuration of equipment external to Cisco on the DMZ, see the Internet _DMZ Equipment Policy_.

 ## 4. Policy